-There was a time, not so long ago, when social media and SEO were seen as two separate entities.
-Nowadays however it’s a completely different story and not only does search engine optimisation and social media go hand in hand, if used properly, the power of social media can have a significant impact on your rankings.
+There was a time, not so long ago when social media and SEO were seen as two separate entities.
+Nowadays however it’s a completely different story and not only do search engine optimisation and social media go hand in hand, but if used properly, the power of social media can also have a significant impact on your website rankings.

 Let’s see how…